Originalil/EternalSigmas/Rules.md

 > [!WARNING]
+> Any decisions will be made based on the assumption that you have read everything below.
 > The say of Ayaan is final, his decisions may only be vetoed by 7 or more players in a vote.\
 > Trying to circumvent a punishment by hacking or exploiting loopholes is **NOT** permitted, provided there was a clear intention to evade punishment.
 # Definitions